einarwh/escher-workshop/README.md

 ### Exercise 12 : corner

 Next, you should write the second recursive function, called `corner`.
-Just like side, it takes an integer `n` and a picture `p` (the fish) as parameters to produce a recursive picture.
+Just like `side`, it takes an integer `n` and a picture `p` (the fish) as parameters to produce a recursive picture.

 The degenerate case of `n = 1` is even simpler than for `side`: